fluxionary/minetest-smartshop/README.md

 ![Preview](https://github.com/fluxionary/minetest-smartshop/raw/redo-redo/screenshot3.png)

-if the custom has gold in their inventory, and clicks on the icons, they will "trade" some of their gold for the items that were in the shop.
+if the customer has gold in their inventory, and clicks on the icons, they will "trade" some of their gold for the items that were in the shop.

 only valid exchanges will show up in the shop. the border of the shop will turn red if the shop has sold